hemanthkotapati/AI_Agent/README.md

 ### Step 2: Define the Query

-* Input a prompt template like `Get the email address of {entity}`, where `{entity}` will be replaced by data from the selected column in your dataset.
+* Input a prompt template like `Who is the hero of {entity}`, where `{entity}` will be replaced by data from the selected column in your dataset.
 * The application also allows advanced query templates, like extracting multiple fields in a single query.
-Ex: `Get the email and address for {entity}`
+Ex: `Who is the hero, heroine and director of {entity}`

 ### Step 3: Extract Data